 I jogged back to the low wall where I had been kneeling before.
-I recall thinking that if I were wounded at least, I now knew where I could go for help.
-For the next few hours, I moved from one location to another, trying to find a spot where I could see what was happening while making sure I had an escape route should I come under fire.
+I recall thinking that if I were wounded, at least I now knew where I could go for help.
+For the next few hours, I moved from one location to another, trying to find a spot where I could see what was happening while ensuring I had an escape route should I come under fire.

 The army had been ordered to clear the Square by 6 a.m, and it had done so but at a terrible cost.

 As daylight broke over the Avenue of Eternal Peace, dazed knots of Chinese, many of them weeping and all of them angry at their government, stood at intersections, reliving the events of a few hours before when tracer bullets and flares turned the black Beijing sky into a deadly torrent of crimson.